Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 If the trader's `Account` has insufficient balance to execute the swap, the swap transaction fails.

-Upon successful completion of ODISEO<>Luna swaps, a portion of the coins to be credited to the user's account is withheld as the spread fee.
+Upon successful completion of ODISEO<>ODIS swaps, a portion of the coins to be credited to the user's account is withheld as the spread fee.

 ### Seigniorage